 Signs and Symptoms of Vitamin D Deficiency

-Cases of this deficiency are prevalent in Pakistan because of malnourishment, the lack of fortified dairy and grain products and the darker skin tones (the melanin which makes the skin darker also reduces its ability to retain vitamin D from the sun).
-The following are a list of signs and symptoms to help you find out whether you are part of this statistic.
+Cases of vitamin D deficiency are prevalent in Pakistan because of malnourishment, the lack of fortified dairy and grain products and the darker skin tones (the melanin which makes the skin darker also reduces its ability to retain vitamin D from the sun).
+The following are a list of signs and symptoms to help you find out whether you are part of this statistic

 Noticeable and unexpected muscle weakness could be a signal that your body is deficient in this vitamin, as for skeletal muscles to function properly, their vitamin D receptors must be sustained by vitamin D.